apostrophecms/docs/docs/guide/custom-ui.md

 * Overriding the same `action` is possible (the last wins).
 * You may mark the action as "dangerous" via an optional property `modifiers: [ "danger" ]`.
 * An additional optional boolean property `manuallyPublished` is supported.
 When set to true, the custom menu item is available only for document types that do not have the `autopublish: true` or `localized: false` options set.
+* The `conditions` property is optional.
+It takes an array of one or more strings that determine if the action can be run on the current doc.
+Valid values are: 'canPublish', 'canEdit', 'canDismissSubmission', 'canDiscardDraft', 'canLocalize', 'canArchive', 'canUnpublish', 'canCopy', 'canRestore'
 :::

 ## Adding custom login requirements